ceph/ceph/doc/rados/operations/placement-groups.rst

    ceph pg {pg-id} query

 Scrub a PG
 ==========

-To scrub a PG, run a command of the following form:
+To force an immediate scrub of a PG, run a command of the following form:

 .. prompt:: bash #

+   ceph tell {pg-id} scrub

+or

+.. prompt:: bash #

-   ceph pg scrub {pg-id}
+   ceph tell {pg-id} deep-scrub

-Ceph checks the primary and replica OSDs, generates a catalog of all objects in the PG, and compares the objects against each other in order to ensure that no objects are missing or mismatched and that their contents are consistent.
-If the replicas all match, then a final semantic sweep takes place to ensure that all snapshot-related object metadata is consistent.
+Ceph checks the primary and replica OSDs and generates a catalog of all objects in the PG.
+For each object, Ceph compares all instances of the object (in the primary and replica OSDs) to ensure that they are consistent.
+For shallow scrubs (initiated by the first command format), only object metadata is compared.
+Deep scrubs (initiated by the second command format) compare the contents of the objects as well.
+If the replicas all match, a final semantic sweep takes place to ensure that all snapshot-related object metadata is consistent.
 Errors are reported in logs.

+Scrubs initiated using the command format above are deemed high priority, and are performed immediately.
+Such scrubs are not subject to any day-of-week or time-of-day restrictions that are in effect for regular, periodic, scrubs.
+They are not limited by 'osd_max_scrubs', and are not required to wait for their replicas' scrub resources.

+A second command format exists for initiating a scrub as-if it were a regular scrub.
+This command format is as follows:

+.. prompt:: bash #

+   ceph tell {pg-id} schedule-scrub

+or

+.. prompt:: bash #

+   ceph tell {pg-id} schedule-deep-scrub

 To scrub all PGs from a specific pool, run a command of the following form: